SainsburyWellcomeCentre/aeon_feeder/README.md

 ## Folder Structure
 ### Code
 This folder contains the VS Code project and code for the Raspberry Pi Pico
+### Firmware
+This folder contains a compiled binary file in uf2 format which can be directly uploaded to the Pi Pico.
+See Notes
 ### eCAD
 This folder contains 2 Altium Designer project folders for the Application Board and Beam Brake.